(Last updated on: 02/12/2022)

 Benefits of business tourism

 There are many benefits of business tourism.
-Notably, it brings economic value to the wider tourism industry as well as the local economy.
+Notably, it brings economic value to the wider tourism industry as well as the local economy, for example through hotel bookings or sales of business travel backpacks.
 What many people forget to mention, however, are the benefits that business tourism can also have for the tourist!

 I have travelled many times for business, whether this as part of my former Cabin Crew career, for an academic conference or to undertake consultancy work.
 Travelling frequently for work can yield many benefits for the individual, such as;